Combination feeding: Breast and bottle feeding

 The benefits of combination feeding

-Combination feeding offers lots of parents flexibility and gives other people besides mum the chance to feed her baby using a bottle.
+Combination feeding offers lots of flexibility and gives other people besides the main caregiver the chance to feed the baby using a bottle.

 Some of the benefits of combination feeding include: